va-code/open-HCCI/README.md

 easy to retrofit or add to existing designs as a turbo.

 # Intro
-HCCI, Homogeneous Charge Compression Ignition engines work by compressing a well mixed fuel and gas mixture until they autoignite. https://en.wikipedia.org/wiki/Homogeneous_charge_compression_ignition This can be difficult to achieve due to a typically fixed compression ratio
+HCCI (Homogeneous Charge Compression Ignition) engines work by compressing a well mixed fuel and gas mixture until they autoignite. https://en.wikipedia.org/wiki/Homogeneous_charge_compression_ignition This can be difficult to achieve due to a typically fixed compression ratio